• Skip to main content

 • Position a rack in the lower third of the oven and heat to 425°F. Line a baking sheet with parchment paper or spray with olive oil cooking spray.

-• Combine potatoes, 1 c water, and 1 tsp kosher salt in a microwave safe bowl.
+• Combine potatoes, 1 c water, and 1 teaspoon kosher salt in a microwave safe bowl.
 Cover with a plate and microwave on high for 5 minutes.

 • Drain the potatoes, then return to the bowl and toss.
 The residual heat from the bowl will evaporate any remaining water droplets.